 Me and my friend booked our trip in advance of like 2 weeks.
 We got a pretty cheap deal from a local online discount place and applied our coupon with a travel agency to finish up our order.
 Everything was set up quickly and simply.
 We got our boarding time and place and were all set.

-Living in Prague has a great advantage in traveling as it’s pretty much stable boarding place in most of the group trips no matter the transportation means.
+Living in Prague has a great advantage in traveling as it’s pretty much a stable boarding place in most of the group trips no matter what the transportation means.
 We boarded the bus along with other Bibione visitors in the late evening hours.

 I must admit that I’m quite short so it’s easier for me to fit into a small bus seat.